TsudaKageyu/minhook/README.md

 ### Donation please

-Need some funds to continue developing this library.
+I need some funds to continue developing this library.
 All contributions gratefully accepted.

 <a href='https://pledgie.com/campaigns/27314'><img alt='Click here to lend your support to: MinHook - Help me continue to develop this library and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/27314.png?skin_name=chrome' border='0' ></a>